somecho/cli-calculator/README.md

 - trigonometric functions: `cos`, `sin` and `tan`
 - other functions: `max`, `min`, `floor`, `ceil`, `log`

+Additionally, this calculator allows the definitions of variables with the `let` keyword.

 ## Usage
 After running the following commands, you will enter a REPL where you can type in mathematical expressions to be calculated.
 ```